-The additive LFG implemented in the SPRNG package, lcg, actually combines two different RN streams to produce a new one.
-Otherwise, a plain additive LFG sequence fails certain tests such as the Birthday Spacings test implemented in DIE-HARD, and the gap test described in Section 3.
+The additive LFG implemented in the SPRNG package, 1cg, actually combines two different random number streams to produce a new one.
+Otherwise, a plain additive LFG sequence fails certain tests such as the Birthday Spacings test implemented in DIEHARD, and the gap test described in section (3).
 To be on the safe side, we suggest using a large lag.
 The multiplicative LFG, mlfg, is the only generator considered here that has a fundamentally non-linear recurrence relation.
 We expect it to be safe to use it even with a small lag.